GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 <!-- ![](assets/images/round_trip.jpg) -->

 So what does a webserver do when it receives a request for a page?
 99 times out of 100 it replies to that request by sending back an HTML file.
 The HTML might specify a heading which says ‘Consonance’.
-Then the relevant piece of CSS will specify that it should appear in 15 point Lucida Sans in white.
+Then the relevant piece of CSS will specify that it should appear in 15 point Lucida Sans in grey.

 To recap: the web browser on your computer requests a web page from some remote server.
 That server sends back an HTML file, plus some CSS.
-Then your browser uses the CSS to layout that HTML so that you can see the web page properly displayed on your screen.
+Then your browser uses the CSS to lay out that HTML so that you can see the web page properly displayed on your screen.

 ## Static websites